peripateticus/vue-test-utils/README.md

 ```
 See [unit tests](https://github.com/peripateticus/vue-test-utils/blob/master/test/index-spec.js) for examples.

-The `then` callback will give you the `window` object with [jQuery](https://github.com/peripateticus/vue-test-utils/blob/master/test/index-spec.js#L40) available for your tests.
+The `then` callback will give you access to the [`window` object with jQuery](https://github.com/peripateticus/vue-test-utils/blob/master/test/index-spec.js#L40) for use in your tests.

 ## Test function API